 Three – Make Your Resume Standout by Making it Custom for the Position

 While it might sound like a lot of work, it makes sense to modify your resume for certain jobs.
 For example, if you want to work for a company which has a heavy emphasis on environmental work, it makes sense to highlight your own interests in this area.
 You can do this with your skills, past experience, and even the way you write the whole thing, and it doesn’t take much longer than simply using the same document for each job.
-As you work on this more and more, you can build a pool of different resumes which are suited to different types of role and employer.
+If you aim to apply for a job on startup companies, you can add skills that can help build their brand such as technical and creative skills.

 Yes, I know a CV with different cover letters may seem easier.
 But remember.
 You’ll have to customize those cover letters beyond just the change of company you’re applying to!